 Rules for Version 1.0 Files: The [Interconnect Port Groups] keyword is not permitted in Version 1.0 files.
+Rules for Version 2.0 Files:

 Each Touchstone® Version 2.0 file may contain one and only one [Interconnect Port Groups] keyword.
 The [Interconnect Port Groups] keyword and associated data define how interconnect ports are arranged.